ruchtem/moving-mnist-mots/README.md

 **This is work in progress!!**

-This is an extension of the moving MNIST dataset by
+This is an extension of the moving MNIST dataset by [1] based on the implementation by [praateekmahajan](https://gist.github.com/praateekmahajan/b42ef0d295f528c986e2b3a0b31ec1fe) (thank you!).

-[1] Srivastava, N., Mansimov, E., & Salakhudinov, R. (2015, June).
-Unsupervised learning of video
-    representations using lstms.
-In International conference on machine learning (pp. 843-852).

-based on the implementation by [praateekmahajan](https://gist.github.com/praateekmahajan/b42ef0d295f528c986e2b3a0b31ec1fe) (thank you!).

-It is tailored towards the Multi-Object Tracking and Segmentation (MOTS) task introduced by
+It is tailored towards the Multi-Object Tracking and Segmentation (MOTS) task introduced by [2].

-[2] Voigtlaender, P., Krause, M., Osep, A., Luiten, J., Sekar, B. B. G., Geiger, A., & Leibe, B.
-    (2019).
-MOTS: Multi-object tracking and segmentation.
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 7942-7951)

 This includes the following modifications: